jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Configure Builder][8]

 Next, click the **Deployer** box on the left side of the screen.
 DevOps Services integrates with Bluemix, and this is a simple project, so the default information here is sufficient to deploy your project.
-To make sure that the project has a unique path, though, add the flag `-n` followed by a host name to the Bluemix script that's sure to be unique.
+To make sure that the project has a unique path, though, add the flag `-n` followed by a unique host name to the first line of the Bluemix script.
 As an example:

 ![Configure Deployer][9]